vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/13_ANNEXURE_VII_Summary_of_suggestions.md

 Bhāratiya new year to be calculated from “Uttarāyaṇa.”

-18. Jyotisiddhanta Kesari K. Venkata Subba Sastri,
+18. JyotiSiddhānta Kesari K. Venkata Subba Sastri,

 Sringeri, Kollegal, Coimbatore, Madras.
 Letters dated 13.
 6. 53, 14.
 7. 53, etc.